vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/README.md

-# Noise Canceling Fan Repository Guide
+# Noise Canceling Fan ReadME

 A desktop fan that actively reduces its own noise using real-time noise cancellation.
 This project combines CAD, embedded programming, signal processing, and acoustic analysis to showcase the engineering process from start to finish and create a standalone product!